UP TO 65% OFF

 How many treatments will I need?

 You’ll need several treatments before you’ll notice a significant difference.
 The number of treatments you’ll need depends on the amount and type of ink used and how deeply it sits.
-Keep in mind it takes three-to-six weeks between treatments for your body to absorb the pigment residue.
+Keep in mind it takes a minimum of eight weeks between treatments for your body to absorb the pigment residue.

 How do I prepare for a laser tattoo removal treatment?